 Most field settings prepare for students by organizing an orientation program to help them become familiar with the agency/organization staff and services.
 This introduction typically describes the physical layout of the facility, the mission, programs, policies, and procedures.
-In the event that an orientation is not organized, ask what activities you can do or documents you can read to better understand the agency.

 4. How should I dress during the practicum?